Mastitis: Prevention, Symptoms, and Treatment

 If baby refuses to nurse on the affected breast.

 - Inflammation of the milk glands increases the sodium content of your milk, giving it a salty taste.
 Most babies either don’t notice or don’t mind and go right on nursing.
 Some may object to the change and fuss or refuse to nurse from that side.
 Try starting the feeding on the unaffected side and finishing on the salty side.
 As the inflammation subsides, your milk will soon return to its usual taste.

 DO YOU NEED ANTIBIOTIC TREATMENT?

-The following guidelines can help you both determine whether or not you need an antibiotic.
+The following guidelines can help you both determine whether or not you need an antibiotic for mastitis infection.

-You may not need an antibiotic in the following situations:
+You may not need an antibiotic for mastitis in the following situations:

-• The breast pain and tenderness is not increasing.
+- Breast pain and tenderness are not increasing.

 - You can easily correct whatever factors may have set you up for engorgement in the first place.